UPHOLSTERY CLEANING SERVICESProfessional furniture & upholstery cleaning in Gastonia & Hickory areas

 Your Healthy Home Starts Here

-Upholstery can attract just as much dirt, grime, and allergens as the carpets and rugs in your home.
+Upholstery can attract just as much dirt, grime, and dust as the carpets and rugs in your home.
 Dirty clothes and shedding animals only add to the problem.
 Our Hot Carbonated Extraction (HCE) cleaning process is ideal for upholstered furniture including couches, loveseat, and chairs.

 Our upholstery cleaners can revitalize your upholstery with a fresh clean that dries quickly and stays cleaner longer.
 Before you consider replacing your furniture, give Green Team Chem-Dry a chance to save it with our upholstery cleaning in Gastonia, Hickory, and surrounding NC areas.